 Based on its title, you might think that The Book Thief is a spy thriller or a Holmes-style detective story.
-But really, this is the emotional story of a young girl living in Nazi Germany during the Holocaust.
+But really, this is the emotional story of a young girl living in Germany during the Holocaust.
 Yep, a ten-year-old girl is the title's thief.
 And the books she's stealing aren't top-secret documents— they're just... books.

 The Book Thief was first published in Australia in 2005 and in the US in 2006.
 It's Australian author Markus Zusak's fifth novel, and it emerged on the scene when Zusak was only thirty years old.
-Winning a slew of awards, mostly in the Young Adult category, and selling at least a million copies, The Book Thief is monumentally increasing this young author's fame (source).
+Winning a slew of awards, mostly in the Young Adult category, and selling at least a million copies, The Book Thief has monumentally increased this author's fame (Source).

 Zusak took over three years to complete the piece and even went to Munich, Germany to research some of the finer points.
-He tackles all sorts of dicey issues concerning one of the most difficult topics ever – the Holocaust.
-This is the name for the large scale persecution and murder of some six million Jews along with other people considered "undesirable" by the Nazis.
+He tackles all sorts of dicey issues concerning one of the most difficult topics ever—the Holocaust.

-Zusak's parents grew up in Germany during World War II and shared their stories of these times with Zusak.
-According to a review in the Guardian:
+This terrifying chapter of history is part of his heritage.
+Zusak's parents grew up in Germany during World War II and shared their stories with Zusak.
+According to a review in The Guardian:

-You'll see definite echoes of the whipping incident in several crucial points in the novel, and you can read more details about the story Zusak heard here.
-In interviews, Zusak discusses an additional inspiration for the novel – tales of a real book thief in Zusak's hometown of Sydney, Australia (source).
+You'll see definite echoes of the whipping incident in several crucial points in the nove.
+In interviews, Zusak discusses an additional inspiration for the novel—tales of a real book thief in Zusak's hometown of Sydney, Australia (Source).

 At times hilarious (believe it or not), at times heartbreaking, The Book Thief is rich and creative.
-It's a heartfelt reminder of the power of words – they can destroy or heal, depending on how we use them.
+It's also a heartfelt reminder of the power of words—they can destroy or heal, depending on how we use them.

 Powerful emotion?
 Check.